 Protect Your Family by Creating a Will

-Even if you've saved money or acquired property for your loved ones to have after you're gone, only you can express your detailed intent for this inheritance.
+Even if you have saved money or acquired property for your loved ones to have after you are gone, only you can express your detailed intent for this inheritance.
 In addition to the intestate succession laws, the new Massachusetts Uniform Probate Code imposes even greater restrictions you might not be aware of that may make your passing even more difficult for others to handle.

-A proper will drafted by a skilled estate planning attorney ensures that what you leave behind goes directly to the people you want to receive it.
+A proper Will drafted by a skilled estate planning attorney ensures that what you leave behind goes directly to the people you want to receive it.
 Reduce the burden of financial complications for your loved ones.
-Contact Attorney Michael Monteforte, Jr. today to discuss your legal options.
+Call our firm today to discuss your options at 978-657-7437 or email [email protected].